 Definitions

-- n.
-Proof; conclusive evidence.
+- noun Proof; conclusive evidence.

-- n.
-The act or process of evicting; or state of being evicted; the recovery of lands, tenements, etc., from another's possession by due course of law; dispossession by paramount title or claim of such title; ejectment; ouster.
+- noun The act or process of evicting; or state of being evicted; the recovery of lands, tenements, etc., from another's possession by due course of law; dispossession by paramount title or claim of such title; ejectment; ouster.

-- n. obsolete Conclusive evidence; proof.
+- noun obsolete Conclusive evidence; proof.

 Etymologies